codewars/docs/content/concepts/kata/translations.md

 ### Approving a translation

-Pending translations can be approved by either the kata author or any user with the [privilege to coauthor](/references/gamification/privileges/) apart from the translator himself/herself, under the following conditions:
+Pending translations can be approved by either the kata author at any time, or any user with the [privilege to coauthor](/references/gamification/privileges/) under following conditions:

+- the approver is not the author of the translation, and
   - translation is older than a week, or
   - kata author has been inactive for over a month.

 When the translation is approved, a new language is immediately available for solving.
-There's also a honor reward, but remember that it's granted to the author of the **initial fork** and not that of the accepted fork!
+There's also a honor reward, but remember that it's granted to the author of the **initial fork** and not that of the approved fork!

 The user who approved the translation should also go through the kata discourse and mark suggestions posted by the translator as resolved.